 An all-party Ministerial Panel on Child Intervention has been appointed to explore ways to improve Alberta’s child death review system and strengthen the intervention system.
 More than 10,000 children and youth currently receive child intervention services across Alberta.

-What the panel will do
+What the panel is doing

 - the root causes and factors that contribute to child and family involvement in the child intervention system

 - current funding and resource levels for the child intervention system as well as an assessment of workplace culture and staff morale

 - existing supports for families, including supports for kinship caregivers, foster parents, and families at-risk of needing child intervention services

 - opportunities and concrete actions to improve the child intervention system, address over-representation of Indigenous children in intervention system and improve outcomes for all children receiving child intervention services

 - identifying recommendations of past studies, prioritizing them and discussing implementation timelines and oversight